 Information for international applicants

-- For international applicants, self-reported GRE scores and transcripts, provided by the applicant within the online application, are sufficient for preliminary review by our graduate admissions committee.
-Admitted students will be required to provide official transcripts and GRE scores.
+- For international applicants, unofficial transcripts, provided by the applicant within the online application, are sufficient for preliminary review by our graduate admissions committee.
+Admitted students will be required to provide official transcripts.
+Note: At this time, the GRE is being waived for both M.A. and Ph.D. applicants.
+Official GRE scores must be sent to WMU from ETS.

-We offer three to five graduate assistantships to Ph.D. students in each year’s entering class.
+We offer a variable number (typically 3-6) of graduate assistantships to Ph.D. and occasionally to masters students in each year’s entering class.
 Assistantships are for one year, but are generally continued for students in good academic standing.
-Additionally, assistantships are often available for one of the two summer sessions.
+Additionally, assistantships are also generally available for at least one of the two summer sessions.

 Students with an assistantship are typically assigned to undergraduate laboratory classes and devote 20 hours each week to teaching, grading and meeting with students during office hours.
 To be eligible, students must meet Graduate College requirements.